-If you don't file Form W-4, your employer must withhold tax from your wages at the highest rate -- as though you're single with 0 allowances.
+If you don't file a W-4, your employer must withhold tax from your wages at the highest rate.
+It’ll be as though you're single with zero allowances.

 After claiming the allowances for yourself and your dependents, you can add extra allowances if:

-You’re married, have only 1 job, and your spouse doesn't work.
+You’re married and have only one job, and your spouse doesn't work.

 Your wages from a second job or your spouse's wages are $1,500 or less.